dbist/cockroach-docker/cockroach-jupyterlab/README.md

-# Secure CockroachDB Cluster with a load balancer and JupyterLab.
+# Secure CockroachDB Cluster with a load balancer and JupyterLab
 A 3 node *secure* CockroachDB cluster with HAProxy acting as load balancer

 Prerequisites: